giantjs/giant-developer-guide/src/entities.md

 });
 ```

-The `reference` type may be assigned to `fieldType`, `itemType`, as well as `itemIdType`.
+The `reference` type may be assigned to `fieldType`, `itemType`, and `itemIdType`.
 It tells the entity system to treat this field as a reference to another document.
+The `reference` type is reserved for forward compatibility.

 ### Index

 What makes an application really *data-driven*, is the ability to query and process entities, and do it fast.
 To that end, Giant maintains an index container: `$entity.index`.
-It usually starts out blank, unless there's some index data that is not attainable from the API.
+It usually starts out blank, unless there's some index data that is not attainable through the API.

-> It's the responsibility of the application to maintain indexes.
+> It's the application's responsibility to maintain indexes.

 A typical start-of-word search index would look like this: